From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 The best tours to the Merida Cenotes

 Ok, although right below this you will read how I would choose a car rental, I have to admit that sometimes I love to stay comfortable and put myself in the wise hands of a trustworthy travel agent so that I don’t have to think about anything and just enjoy the ride.
-Besides I can always benefit from the knowledge of a local certified guide.
+Besides, I can always benefit from the knowledge of a local certified guide.

-So here below is my pick among the best available tours to the Cenotes near Merida.
+Below is my pick among the best available tours to the Cenotes near Merida.
 Click on the tour you want to read more information about and book your trip.
 It’s advisable to book a few days in advance to secure your space.

 Visit the Merida Cenotes by car